 Columnist and member of the American Holistic Health Association

-Presenter and nutritional food writer for the Building a Healthier Polk Initiative: a county-wide partnership of organizations, business, government, and individuals working towards the goal of reducing obesity in Polk County, Florida.
+Presenter and nutritional food writer for the Building a Healthier Polk Initiative: a county-wide partnership of organizations, hospitals, businesses, government, and individuals working towards the goal of reducing obesity in Polk County, Florida.

 Member of the American Nutrition Association